Phenotypic Equilibrium as Probabilistic Convergence in Multi-phenotype Cell Population Dynamics: Abstract

 \section{Abstract}

 We consider the cell population dynamics with $n$ different phenotypes.
-Cells in one phenotype can produce cells in other phenotypes through conversions or asymmetric divisions.
-Both the Markov branching process model and the ordinary differential equation (ODE) system model are presented, and exploited to investigate the dynamics of the phenotypic proportions. \cite{Gupta} observed that with different initial population states, the proportions of different phenotypes will always tend to certain constants (``phenotypic equilibrium'').
-In the ODE system model, they gave a mathematical explanation through assuming the phenotypic proportions satisfy the Kolmogorov forward equations of an $n$-state Markov chain.
-We give a sufficient and necessary condition under which this assumption is valid.
-We also prove the ``phenotypic equilibrium'' without such assumption.
-In the Markov branching process model, more generally, we show the stochastic explanation of ``phenotypic equilibrium'' through improving a limit theorem in \cite{Janson}, which may be of theoretical interests.
+Both the Markovian branching process model (stochastic model) and the ordinary differential equation (ODE) system model (deterministic model) are presented, and exploited to investigate the dynamics of the phenotypic proportions.
+We will prove that in both models, these proportions will tend to constants regardless of initial population states (``phenotypic equilibrium'') under weak conditions, which explains the experimental phenomenon in Gupta et al.'s paper.
+We also prove that Gupta et al.'s explanation is the ODE model under a special assumption.
 As an application, we will give sufficient and necessary conditions under which the proportion of one phenotype tends to $0$ (die out) or $1$ (dominate).
-We also extend our results to non-Markov cases. \begin{flushleft} {\bf KEY WORDS:} population dynamics, Markov chains, asymptotic behavior, branching processes, phenotypic equilibrium \end{flushleft} \begin{flushleft} {\bf 2010 Mathematics Subject Classication:} 60J85, 92D25, 34D05 \end{flushleft}
+We also extend our results to non-Markovian cases. \begin{flushleft} {\bf KEY WORDS:} population dynamics, Markov chain, asymptotic behavior, branching process, phenotypic equilibrium \end{flushleft} \begin{flushleft} {\bf 2010 Mathematics Subject Classification:} 60J85, 92D25, 34D05 \end{flushleft}